Randomized benchmarking of a high-fidelity remote CNOT gate over a meter-scale microwave interconnect: Comparison of the STIRAP and SATD

-\Cref{fig:stirap_vs_satd}(b) and (d) shows the population in the receiver qubit, emitter qubit, and the rest of the Hilbert space, after the state transfer using STIRAP and SATD, respectively.
-The upper and lower figures show the experimental and Lindblad simulation results where we truncate the total excitation number of the system to $1$.
-In each figure, we run a two-dimensional sweep of the parameters $g$ and $T$ shown in \cref{eq:coupling_stirap} and \cref{eq:coupling_satd}.
+\Cref{fig:stirap_vs_satd}(b) and (d) show the population in the receiver qubit, emitter qubit, and the rest of the Hilbert space after the state transfer using STIRAP and SATD, respectively.
+The upper and lower figures show the experimental and Lindblad simulation results, where we truncate the total excitation number of the system to $1$.
+In each figure, we run a two-dimensional sweep of the parameters $g$ and $T$, corresponding to the maximum coupling and the execution time for STIRAP and SATD.
 The experimental results are in qualitative agreement with the numerical simulations.
-Under STIRAP, after the state transfer, the receiver qubit population significantly decreases at the region with faster execution $T$ and lower coupling $g$, which is caused by the diabatic leakage from the dark mode to the bright modes during the state transfer.
-On the other hand, under SATD, the receiver qubit population is not drastically suppressed at the same region.
-Note that the counter adiabatic terms of SATD, the second terms of the $g_\mathrm{r,e}$ in \cref{eq:coupling_satd}, become larger at the region with faster execution $T$ and lower coupling $g$.
-In these demonstration, however, we set the maximum coupling strength between the qubits and the target CPW mode to $4$~MHz.
-The white color region in \cref{fig:stirap_vs_satd}~(d) represents the region where the required coupling strength exceeds $4$~MHz.
+Under STIRAP, after the state transfer, the receiver qubit population significantly decreases in the region with faster execution $T$ and lower coupling $g$, which is caused by diabatic leakage from the dark mode to the bright modes during the state transfer.
+On the other hand, under SATD, the receiver qubit population is not drastically suppressed in the same region.
+Note that the counter-diabatic terms of SATD, the second terms of $g_\mathrm{r,e}$ in \cref{eq:coupling_satd}, become larger in the region with faster execution $T$ and lower coupling $g$.
+In these demonstrations, however, we set the maximum coupling strength between the qubits and the target CPW mode to $4$~MHz.
+The white-colored region in \cref{fig:stirap_vs_satd}~(d) represents the region where the required coupling strength exceeds $4$~MHz.